agarciag03/BlazeDB/README.md

    means it really needs to see all of its input before producing any output  - Order by is the last operator to apply and it is only apply where it is required in order to avoid unnecessary sorting of the tuples.
 We can leave the sorting at the end since the instructions "You may also assume that the attributes mentioned in the ORDER BY are a subset of those retained by the SELECT.
 This allows you to do the sorting last, after projection."
 Otherwise we should check if a new projection would be needed to release the results that the user is expecting.
 It is good to delay sorting as late as possible, in particular to do it after the projection(s), because there will be less data to sort that way.

-or introduce new instances of the non-join operators discussed above